kacperporebski/CPSC-481-Project/CPSC 481 Project/README.txt

 GROUP 18
 KACPER POREBSKI

+STARTUP:
+Navigate to bin/Release and open 'CPSC 481 Project.exe'

 BUGS AND WHAT TO AVOID:
 -If you click an item while the filter menu is open, it wont close.
 (Please avoid this) -There is no limit on the input for a persons name.
 (Please avoid very long inputs)